Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 First things first, before you jump into transferring your eSIM, it’s worth taking some time to make sure you have everything you need so all goes smoothly, regardless of whether you’re switching to a new iPhone or Android device.

-1. Check that your carrier supports eSIM transfer
+1. Check that your network provider supports eSIM transfer

 Not all networks allow automatic transfers between devices.
 In the UK, major providers including EE, O2, Vodafone and Three support eSIM, but some transfers may still require a QR code or activation code.